Save big (up to $1,875) on small business tools with our free membership, business.com+

 5. Pets in the office can help prevent employee burnout.

 Pets are known to make people happy.
 For this reason, their presence may ultimately help workers avoid employee burnout.
 It’s easy for employees to dive into their work for hours on end without taking any breaks.
-Having their pets (or co-workers’ pets) there can remind them to take occasional breaks, allowing them to mentally reset before continuing their workday.
+Having their pets (or co-workers’ pets) nearby can remind them to take occasional breaks, allowing them to mentally reset before continuing their workday.
 These built-in breaks can reduce the potential for employee burnout.

 FYIDid you know